Skip to content

 Polo’s parent company, Nestlé, published its ‘Creating Shared Value and Sustainability Report’ which includes a number of environmental targets relating to carbon reduction, deforestation-free supply chains and recyclable packaging.
 Therefore Polo scores well for Environmental Report.

-We found no criticisms of Polo relating to Nuclear, Fossil Fuels or Armaments so it scores well for these criteria.
+We found no criticisms of Polo relating to Fossil Fuels or Armaments so it scores well for these criteria.

 How can Polo improve its ethical rating?